jronallo/microdata_schemaorg_example/source/code4lib.html.md

 [full hierarchy of the vocabulary](http://schema.org/docs/full.html) to get a feel of the bounds of the world according to search engines.

-Schema.org defines a hierarchy of types descending from Thing.
-Thing has four properties (description, image, name, url) which are inherited by other types.
+Schema.org defines a hierarchy of types all descending from Thing.
+Thing has four properties (description, image, name, url) which are inherited by all other types.
-Child types can add their own properites and have their own children types.
-A property name with a particular meaning has that same meaning when found in every type in the vocabulary.
+Child types can add their own properites and in turn can have their own children types.
+Each property name has the same meaning when found in any type in the vocabulary.
 We will get to other specifics as we go through a tutorial.

 Microdata and Schema.org have a tight connection, though each can be used without the other.
-The search engines are currently the main consumers of Schema.org data and have a stated preference for Microdata, which can be seen through the Schema.org examples being written using the Microdata syntax.
+The search engines are currently the main consumers of Schema.org data and have a stated preference for Microdata.
+The Schema.org examples are written using the Microdata syntax.

-Here's the above Microdata example rewritten to make more sense and use the Schema.org [`Organization`](http://schema.org/Organization) type.
+Here is the above Microdata example rewritten use the Schema.org [`Organization`](http://schema.org/Organization) type (and make more sense).

     <div itemscope itemtype="http://schema.org/Organization">
       <span itemprop="name">code4lib</span>